Ali-Pourgheysari/LinkedIn-connection-simulator/README.md

 </p>

 ## Sign up
-You have to enter your information mentioned above to sign up.
+You have to enter the information mentioned above to sign up.
 Then your Id number will be generated for you so you have to save it.

 <p align="center">
     <img src=".\screenshot\3 sign up form.png" width="100" higth="250" >
 </p>

 ## Login
-You have to enter your Id number and name to login.
+You have to enter your Id number and name to log in.

 <p align="center">
     <img src=".\screenshot\1 login form.png" width="100" higth="150" >
 </p>

 ## Connection suggestions
-As soon as you login, you will be able to see the suggestions of connections you can make. these connections are based on the information you entered before.
-Each information have a weight that will be used to calculate the similarity between you and suggested connections.
+As soon as you log in, you will be able to see the suggestions of connections you can make. these connections are based on the information you entered before.
+Each piece of information have a weight that will be used to calculate the similarity between you and suggested connections.

 <p align="center">
     <img src=".\screenshot\5 suggestions.png" width="100" higth="300" >